+Type of Abuse

+Psychological, Physical, Neglect, Financial

+- Displays of uncontrolled anger towards John - Depression, isolation and dependence on the abuser - · Signs of not coping well with stress

+- Lack of family support or support from friends - Lack of knowledge of his legal rights

+Martin's sister

-Type of Abuse : Psychological, Physical, Neglect, Financial Warning Signs : Displays of uncontrolled anger towards John Depression, isolation and dependence on the abuser Signs of not coping well with stress Risk Factors for Victim : No legal documentation supporting common law status Isolation Lack of family support or support from friends Lack of knowledge of his legal rights Who is Abuser ?
-Martin's sister Risk Assessment: The situation is not imminent however, there is a high risk of homelessness for John, and the abusive behaviour is escalating.
+The situation is not imminent however, there is a high risk of homelessness for John, and the abusive behaviour is escalating.
 A physical assault has occurred.
-John does not have the financial resources and cannot pay to have the bills put into his name Pertinent Assessment Questions: Are your friends/family aware of your sexual orientation?
-If no are you afraid of being 'outed' and by whom? ✓ If the individual is "out"- Do you feel safe?
+John does not have the financial resources and cannot pay to have the bills put into his name

+- Are your friends/family aware of your sexual orientation?
+If not, are you afraid of being 'outed' and by whom? - If the individual is "out"- Do you feel safe?
 With whom?
-Do you live alone?
-Do you feel safe?
-Is there something that you would like to share with me?
-Has there been a recent incident causing you concern? ✓ Has anyone made you do things you didn't want to do?
-Do you make decisions for yourself or does someone else make decisions about your life, like how or where you should live?
-Are you/have you been afraid to seek help from a 'mainstream' organization?
-Do you understand Powers of Attorney?
-Do you have them completed?
+Do you live alone? - Do you feel safe?
+Is there something that you would like to share with me? - Has there been a recent incident causing you concern? - Has anyone made you do things you didn't want to do? - Do you make decisions for yourself or does someone else make decisions about your life, like how or where you should live? - Are you/have you been afraid to seek help from a 'mainstream' organization? - Do you understand Powers of Attorney - Do you have them completed?